thewitcher745/clothing-ecommerce/README.md

-# A simple portfolio application for a clothing e-cmmerce application
+# A simple portfolio code for a clothing e-commerce application

 Utilizes (Or will utilize!) more or less all of the lower-level react concepts including Router, Context, Redux, Next.js server-side rendering